Education, Equity & Society

 FYS 100: Education and Society

 The student will learn about the history of K-12 schooling and education in America staring in the early days of our democracy and ending with current trends.
 Specifically, the student should have an enhanced understanding of the role of segregation and isolation in America society and schools.
-The student will be able to analyze the importance of diversity, equity, and inclusivity in America and its K-12 education system.
 Overall, the student will become familiar with the kinds of questions asked by education scholars, policy makers and practitioners in the education field.

 Units 1 – course counts for EDSO 220 Education in America and toward the Education & Society minor